jdlubrano/pagerduty-cli/README.md

 above with the latest binary.
 Eventually I would like this tool to upgrade itself, but I haven't yet gotten that far.

+## Usage

+This tool, thanks to the awesome [Cobra package](https://github.com/spf13/cobra) strives to be self-service and self-documenting.
+You can run `pagerduty-cli help` with no additional commands to see a list of available commands.
+You can see additional help for subcommands by running `pagerduty-cli help <subcommand>`.

 ## Development

 1. Checkout this repository.